torvalds/linux/Documentation/arch/m68k/buddha-driver.rst

 All  the timings have in common:  Select and IOR/IOW rise at the  same  time.
-IOR  and  IOW have a propagation delay of about  30ns  to  the clocks on the Zorro bus, that's why the values  are no multiple of 71.
+IOR  and  IOW have a propagation delay of about  30ns  to  the clocks on the Zorro bus, that's why the values  are anal multiple of 71.
 One clock-cycle is 71ns long (exactly 70,5 at 14,18 Mhz on PAL systems).

 value 0 (Default after reset)